scaleoutsystems/fedn/docs/serverfunctions.rst

 Modifying Server Functionality
 ==============================

 FEDn provides an interface where you can implement your own server-side logic directly into FEDn Studio by utilizing the ``ServerFunctions`` class.
-This enables advanced customization of the server's behavior while working with FEDn's distributed learning framework.
+This enables advanced customization of the server's behavior while working with FEDn.
+You can for example implement custom client selection logic, adjust hyperparameters, or implement a custom aggregation algorithm.

 Requirements for ``ServerFunctions`` Implementation
 ----------------------------------------------------